What solution providers need to know about Intel’s EVO

 • the evolution of EVO since it debuted in early 2021;

-• requirements for PCs to get the EVO branding in terms of size, bezels, battery size and charging speed, machine performance and more;
+• requirements for PCs to get the EVO in terms of size, bezels, battery size and charging speed, machine performance and more;

 • why partners should consider recommending EVO devices, both for their customers’ sake and for their own;